-Very few contractors regret their decision to break with traditional employment and start out on their own.
-Our site provides all the information you'll need to operate a successful professional contracting business - whether you're thinking of taking the plunge, or if you're a seasoned pro.
+Our site provides all the information, tools and resources you'll need to operate a successful professional contracting business - whether you're thinking of taking the plunge, or even if you're a seasoned pro.

-If you have decided to trade via your own limited company, you have to submit an application to Companies House, the registrar of companies.
+If you have decided to set up your own limited company in 2022, you have to submit an application to Companies House, the registrar of companies.
 Here, we've listed 10 bits of information you need to collect in advance to ensure your formation can be … [more]

 To ensure that any contracts you undertake are not deemed inside IR35, you need to be able to demonstrate that you are not a disguised employee, but truly working in the manner of a small business owner.
 In other words, can you show that you are ‘in … [more]

 There is a huge amount of information available about IR35 and how to protect yourself.
 But what happens if you are actually selected for an investigation in the post-IR35 reform world?
 How does an IR35 enquiry work now and what should you expect if … [more]

 Most limited company directors draw down funds as a mixture of salary and dividends - typically a tax-efficient salary, with any retained profits declared as dividends to shareholders.
 What is the optimum director's salary for 2022/23? … [more]

 The profits generated by UK companies of all sizes can be distributed to shareholders as dividends.
 Limited company professionals, such as contractors and consultants, typically draw down the bulk of their earnings in the form of dividends. … [more]

 The Employment Allowance reduces the amount of National Insurance employers have to pay by up to £5,000 per year from April 2022 onwards.
 So, can your limited company benefit from this incentive? … [more]

 In addition to your personal income tax liability, if your contracting salary is above the prevailing thresholds, both you and your company (limited or umbrella) will need to pay National Insurance Contributions to HMRC. … [more]